 Black Diamon is another high quality brand that makes the high-quality products for climbing sports.
 Their most famous products include climbing chalks, for instance.
 It is fitting that this list will have one of their climbing carabiners.

-This is Black diamond rocklock screwgate carabiner is one of their belay locker as well as rappel locker.
+This Black diamond rocklock screwgate carabiner is one of their belay locker as well as rappel locker.
 This climbing carabiner is a Munter hitch compatible carabiner that can be operated with just one hand.

 The Black Diamond Rocklock Screwgate features a keylock nose that makes sure the gate doesn’t open accidentally.
 This also makes sure there is no unwanted snagging.
 This is an HMS carabiner that is very famous and the most common type of carabiner there is.